Mudbound

 Technical: 4.5/5

-Dee Rees’ Mudbound is a sprawling epic that boasts nuanced writing, understated but powerful performances, and memorable cinematography that envelopes its rural purgatory in earthy smudges and grime.
-I spy just one weakness, which is conceivably more of a preference: the sluggish pace.
-Mudbound takes us on a beautiful, cared for trek, but at nearly 2 hours and 15 minutes long, it tells its story at a slow, Southern drawl.
+Dee Rees’ Mudbound is a sprawling epic that boasts nuanced writing, understated but powerful performances, and memorable cinematography that envelops its rural purgatory in earthy smudges and grime.
+I found just one weakness, which is conceivably more of a preference: the sluggish pace.
+Mudbound takes us on a beautiful, cared-for trek, but at nearly 2 hours and 15 minutes long, it tells its story at a slow, Southern drawl.

 Gender: 4/5